-Before the coronavirus (or COVID-19) pandemic hit, many trades businesses relied on word of mouth and other similar sources of work.
-However, with people spending more time on the Internet during lockdown, lots of trades businesses are moving online to thrive – and they’re using online services like Rated People to reach new customers.
+Before the coronavirus (or COVID-19) pandemic hit, many trades businesses relied on word-of-mouth and other similar sources of work.
+However, with people spending more time on the Internet during lockdown, lots of trades businesses are moving online to thrive.
+And, they’re using online services like Rated People to reach new customers.

 - Replying to any reviews or comments that your business receives online.
-This gives you the chance to showcase good customer service, and lets your clients know that you value their feedback.
+This gives you the chance to showcase good customer service, and also lets your clients know that you value their feedback.